 What does the IDEA say about procedural safeguards and mediation?
 Read about procedural safeguards, including mediation, in the IDEA statute.

 What do the federal Special Education Regulations say about procedural safeguards and mediation?
 IDEA 2004 Regulations, Subpart E: Procedural Safeguards.

 Preparing for Special Education Mediation and Resolution Sessions: A Guide for Families and Advocates.
 A joint publication of The Advocacy Institute and The Children's Law Clinic Duke University School of Law.

-Dispute Resolution Resource Showcase developed by CADRE, Center for Appropriate Dispute Resolution in Special Education - a collection and systematic organization of resources relating to the IDEA's dispute resolution procedural safeguards provisions for both Part B and C. These may be useful to states and districts as they pursue improvements in their special education dispute resolution systems and processes.
+See the complete Dispute Resolution Resource Showcase developed by CADRE, Center for Appropriate Dispute Resolution in Special Education - a collection and systematic organization of resources relating to the IDEA's dispute resolution procedural safeguards provisions for both Part B and C. These may be useful to states and districts as they pursue improvements in their special education dispute resolution systems and processes.

 "Stay cool under pressure, stand up without provoking opposition, deal with underhanded tactics, and find mutually agreeable options."

 We recommend these books for parents who are negotiating with the school.

 Getting to Yes: Negotiating Agreement without Giving In by Roger Fisher and William Ury.
 Teaches you how to negotiate, resolve conflict and develop "win-win" solutions.
 Based on research from the Harvard Negotiation Project, "Getting to Yes" teaches you how to negotiate "win-win" solutions to disputes.
 "Getting to Yes" provides concise, step-by-step, strategies that will help you develop fair agreements in all kinds of conflict.